Public Service & Leadership Minor

 What’s more, our courses are taught by a mix of expert faculty members and experienced professionals who will engage you with real-world challenges, right here in the Tampa Bay region!

 The minor consists of 15 credit hours minimum, including 3 core courses and 2 electives.
-There are a broad range of electives available to choose from, and two of our core courses meet the General Education requirement for Ethical Reasoning and Community Engagement (ERCE).
+There are a broad range of electives available to choose from, and two of our core courses meets the General Education requirement for Ethical Reasoning and Community Engagement (ERCE).

 Course Grade Requirement